saezlab/liana/README.md

 an immense interest in understanding intercellular crosstalk.
 Multiple tools and resources that aid the investigation of cell-cell communication (CCC) were published recently.
-However, these tools and resources are usually in a fixed combination of a tool and its corresponding resource, but in principle any resource could be combined with any tool.
+However, these methods and resources are usually in a fixed combination of a tool and its corresponding resource, but in principle any resource could be combined with any method.
 Yet, it is largely unclear the difference that the choice of resource and tool can have on the predicted CCC events.
 Thus, we attempt to shed some light on this topic via the systematic comparison of how different combinations might influence CCC